clanderson87/codetests/challenge2/README.md

 ## closing

-Thanks for looking at this.
-Any comments are welcome.
-Have a great day!
+Thanks for taking time to look at this.
+If you have any questions, please let me know.
+My contact info is enclosed with this.
+Have a great one!